 The first part of the tutorial will introduce packages and methods for importing, cleaning, filtering, and structuring text data.
 We will discuss tokens, n-grams, stop words, and stemming, so that common patterns of text can easily be identified and isolated.
 Much of this processing employ several powerful R packages, including tm (Feinerer and Hornik, 2018), corpus (Perry, 2017), and tidytext (Silge and Robinson, 2016), each of which have tools to translate, organize, and simplify text for follow-up analysis.

 The second part of the tutorial will take the structured text and show how to summarize and display useful aspects of the data that might suggest future areas of investigation.
-Specifically, we will pull comments about specific organizations from Glassdoor and compare the sentiment of words in comments with the frequency of those words appearing across all comments within an organization (e.g., Silge and Robinson, 2017).
+Specifically, we will pull comments about specific organizations, for example, from Glassdoor and compare the sentiment of words in comments with the frequency of those words appearing across all comments within an organization (e.g., Silge and Robinson, 2017).
 These results can easily be displayed in, for example, a wordcloud (e.g., Fellows, 2018; Lang and Chien, 2018) or a sentiment barplot using ggplot2 (Wickham, 2016).

 Finally, we will show how to create a predictive model with processed text inputs.
-For instance, we can use various machine learning models (such as Random Forests, e.g., Liaw and Wiener, 2002; or xgboost, Chen et al., 2018) to predict Glassdoor ratings using the words and n-grams in individual comments.
+For instance, we can use various machine learning models (such as Random Forests, e.g., Liaw and Wiener, 2002; or xgboost, Chen et al., 2018) to predict ratings from review text and n-grams in individual comments.
 These models can be useful when trying to predict employee engagement and voluntary turnover rates (which can have obvious negative financial effects for individual companies).
-Although our example relates to Glassdoor comments, any unstructured text corpus can be processed in similar steps.
+Although our example relates to review comments, any unstructured text corpus can be processed in similar steps.

 Audience members are strongly encouraged to bring laptops and to have downloaded the materials ahead of time.
 For those who wish to follow along, we will make available all materials and R scripts at https://bit.ly/2KKXlHQ.
 We request 80 minutes for the tutorial, with the approximate time for each topic as well as additional information provided below.
 Note that none of the authors are affiliated with the producers of any of the packages described and that there are no material gains (financial or otherwise) for them.
 All packages are free-of-charge and complete.